Mai Kuraki

 Released in 2017, the single "Togetsukyo (Kimi Omou)" peaked at number two in Japan and became the best-selling single for a solo female artist in 2017.
 The single marked Kuraki's second revival in charts, succeeded by the compilation album, Mai Kuraki x Meitantei Conan Collaboration Best 21: Shinjitsu wa Itsumo Uta ni Aru!
 (2017), which peaked at number four in Japan and charted on the year-end album chart in 2017 and 2018.
 Her twelfth and thirteenth albums, Kimi Omou: Shunkashūtō (2018) and Let's Goal!: Barairo no Jinsei (2019) were both moderate success, reaching top three in Japan.
 Her fifth compilation album, Mai Kuraki Single Collection: Chance for You was released in 2019, in celebration of her 20th anniversary.
 In 2021, Kuraki released her fourteenth studio album Unconditional Love, which peaked at number four in Japan and spawned a number-one single "Zero kara Hajimete".
 Her first extended play Forever for You was released in 2024 to commercial success, reaching number three in Japan.

-Kuraki is best known for singing the theme songs for the Japanese television anime series, Case Closed.
+Kuraki is best known for singing theme songs for the Japanese television anime series, Case Closed aka detective conan.
 As of October 2020, she has recorded twenty-three songs for the series and earning her a Guinness World Record for singing the most theme songs for the same television series.
 Kuraki also holds the record for being the only female artist to have all of her singles consecutively debut in the Top 10 since her debut in 1999, and is the 38th best-selling Japanese music artist of all time.
 To date, Kuraki has seven number-one albums (five originals and two compilations) and two number-one singles.